RobinsonLuzo/Notebook/README.md

 - Video and Stories *a-la* Instagram will soon follow!

 **Note:** Actions involving posting photos etc require a user to be logged in to work correctly.
 Log in first or create a new profile if starting the app for the first time.
-This can be done at: "user/login" when clicking the port the page is created at and selecting the option to "Create a new profile".
+This can be done at the page opened when clicking the port the project is created at and selecting the option to "Create a new profile".
+Alternatively you can manually enter "user/login" after the port id and login/create a profile from there.

+Example logins already existant:

+User:           Password:
+RobinsonLuzo    MLEngineer
+TrainThings     VSBoyne1948

 ## Bugs/TODO:

-09.09.2021 - Change screen on opening to login prompt.
-Create method for explore section of navbar to uncover new photos/profiles.